Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 Defines the range at which the atmospheric tint will start and end.
 Set these values high to not have the atmosphere range affecting your scene.

-If you wish to exclude an object from the atmosphere tint affect (e.g., a background plane), enable the Color Plane attribute in the Flair shader material assigned to that object.
+If you wish to exclude an object from the atmosphere tint affect (e.g., a background plane), enable the Final Color attribute in the Flair shader material assigned to that object.

-The units work as meter/cm, so keep the World Scale in mind when setting up this attribute.
+The range is set for Maya units multiplied by the World Scale, consider this when setting up this attribute.

 Watercolor